john307555/CustomWraithCodes/about.md

 ## FAQ
 Q: How do I change the code and the reward?
-A: Open the `saved.json` for the mod and change the values there.
+A: Open the mod settings and all the customisable options will be there.

-Q: My reward string is invalid, help!
+Q: Can I make more than 1 code?
-A: The format for reward strings are as follows: (amount)orb|key|diamond
+A: There is no current support for that.
+This will be added in the future.

-Q: My stats are being set below zero, then going to the original value.
-How do I fix that?
+Q: How can I reward an icon?
-A: At the moment, there is not fix because it is Rob's anticheat.
-The only way to get arround it is to set the amount lower.
+A: At the moment, only gold keys, demon keys, diamonds and orbs can be rewarded.
+This will be added in the future.